Covid 19 coronavirus: Uni students dropping out to go on the dole after one week in lockdown

 The advice is in a paper to Hipkins on April 2 and formed the basis of the student support package Hipkins later announced.

-It said student were also facing unexpected costs – such as extra internet and power bills from studying at home - and many who had jobs would not benefit from the wage subsidies because they were on zero-hour contracts.
+It said student were also facing unexpected costs – such as extra internet and power bills from studying at home - and many who had jobs would not benefit from the wage subsidies because of the contracts they were on.

 " We are already hearing of students withdrawing from tertiary education and moving to the welfare system (because that provides them with higher rates of financial support).